 Recognizing the need to provide talented high school students with options for advanced study, the University System of Georgia (USG) formed the Dual Enrollment program that allows qualifying high school students to enroll in USG colleges and universities and to receive college credits while completing their high school graduation requirements.
-As a Dual Enrollment student, you will pay no fees for tuition or books to take courses at Armstrong.
+As a Dual Enrollment student, you will pay no fees for tuition or books to take courses at the Armstrong Campus.
 You will only pay minimal fees such as lab fees or parking fees.
 Students who begin in their sophomore or junior year may be able to complete an associates degree at the same time they graduate from high school.

 Together the Office of Admissions and the Office of Academic Advisement lead the campus in enthusiastic support of this program, welcoming these students onto our campus.
 Check out the links below and to the left for specific information on the dual enrollment programs offered at the Georgia Southern University Armstrong Campus.

 To qualify for admission

 - Be on track to complete the University System of Georgia's Required High School Curriculum (RHSC) requirements

 - Have a minimum high school GPA of 3.0 in all academic courses

 - Meet the following score requirements on the Redesigned SAT or ACT